arunsatyarth/OneMiner/README.md

 6. Identify new coins in market for mining
 7. Automatic wallet generation for coins so that you dont have to enter wallet address.

+# How to use
+1. The first time you open the app, you will have a "Default Ethereum Miner" configured.
+Right click and edit it to change the wallet address to your address.
+2. You could create more miners with the Add Miner button.
+3. The first time it would take a bit of time to start mining as it needs to download the miners.
+4. You can configure settings from the settings window to mine on launch etc

 # Donations
 If you would like to supprt this project, your donations would be greatly appreciated